basarat/demo-jest/script.md

 ```
 And if we run it you can see the numbers from 1 to 100.

 Next requirement is for multiples of 3 print `Fizz`.

-Easy as:
+We can do that easily with and if else.
+If index is a multiple of 3 we will print out fizz, else will  print the index same as before.

 ```js
 for (let index = 1; index < 101; index++) {